Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If Outlook is configured to access mailbox via protocols such as POP3 or IMAP4, the script searches for the legacyExchangeDN using the e-mail address of the mailbox.

 Without a legacyExchangeDN, group membership information can not be retrieved.
 These mailboxes can still receive common and mailbox specific signatures and OOF messages.
 ## 14.4.
-How is the personal mailbox of the currently logged-on user identified?
+How is the personal mailbox of the currently logged on user identified?
-The personal mailbox of the currently logged-on user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.
+The personal mailbox of the currently logged on user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.

-The personal mailbox is found by simply checking if the Active Directory mail attribute of the currently logged-on user matches an SMTP address of one of the mailboxes connected in Outlook.
+The personal mailbox is found by simply checking if the Active Directory mail attribute of the currently logged on user matches an SMTP address of one of the mailboxes connected in Outlook.

-If the mail attribute is not set, the currently logged-on user's objectSID is compared with all the mailboxes' msExchMasterAccountSID.
+If the mail attribute is not set, the currently logged on user's objectSID is compared with all the mailboxes' msExchMasterAccountSID.
 If there is exactly one match, this mailbox is used as primary one.

 Please consider the following caveats regarding the mail attribute:
 - When Active Directory attributes are directly modified to create or modify users and mailboxes (instead of using Exchange Admin Center or Exchange Management Shell), the mail attribute is often not updated and does not match the primary SMTP address of a mailbox.
 Microsoft strongly recommends that the mail attribute matches the primary SMTP address.